 Many people start the estate planning discussion by telling their lawyer what kind of documents they want, typically either a Will or a Revocable Living Trust along with a few other important documents.
-We believe this approach is backwards.
+We believe this approach is backward.
 It’s like going to the doctor with a broken foot and telling her how you’d like to treat it, whether you want surgery or maybe just a cast.

-The right documents to plan your estate can only be determined by taking a look at your circumstances – the specifics of your assets, your goals, your loved ones and family circumstances.
+The right documents to plan your estate can only be determined by taking a look at your circumstances – the specifics of your assets, your goals, your loved ones, and family circumstances.
 Once we explore your situation and goals, only then can an attorney make recommendations on how to meet your specific goals, given your specific circumstances.